 It has a magnificent terrace with a breathtaking view of the city’s Medina.
 Amazing, isn’t it?

-Tips aside, here are the most interesting places we recommend you visit in Fes.
+Tips aside, here are the most interesting places we recommend you to visit in Fes.

 Exact location: https://goo.gl/maps/bPBEFxrhaA82